Entity Type Management¶

 systementities. - When creating or editing a specific

 systementity, you can choose to follow the default configuration or specify a custom function individually.
-Entities with individual specifications are not affected by changes to the configuration here. - If the custom function configured here is deleted or becomes unavailable, the health status of entities following the default configuration will display as "Unknown".
-Entities with individual specifications are not affected.
+Entities specified individually are not affected by changes to the configuration here. - If the custom function configured here is deleted or becomes unavailable, the health of entities following the default configuration will be displayed as "Unknown".
+Entities specified individually are not affected.

-A System (system) is a user-defined business aggregation entity representing a business system or platform collection (e.g., "Payment System", "Order System").
-Since alerts/incidents are typically associated with its underlying entities like services, hosts, and databases, rather than directly with the system itself, system health is calculated by aggregating the unresolved alert statuses of its component entities.
+A system (system) is a user-built business aggregation entity representing a business system or platform collection (e.g., "Payment System", "Order System").
+Since alerts/incidents are typically associated with its underlying entities (like services, hosts, databases) rather than the system itself directly, system health is calculated by aggregating the unresolved alert statuses of its constituent entities.

 Simply put: System health reflects how well "the various parts that make up this system" are running overall.